Before you get started making a candle, you need to ensure that your workspace is clean and clear and you have the following items to hand:

 - A heat source to melt the wax

 - Double boiler or pan inside a pan to melt the wax in

 - Pouring Jug

-Step 5 - Now its time to poor your wax into the pouring jug, providing the temperature is 60°C or lower.
-Then from the jug you will want to pour this slowly into your container, pouring slowly is essential to reduce the risk of air bubbles/pockets.
-You will want to fill the glass to 1cm below the rim, left over wax should be poured back into the heating container as you will need this.
-You will then want to leave this to set on a flat surface for around 20-30 minutes.
+Now it’s time to pour your wax into the pouring jug, providing the temperature is 60°C or lower.
+Then from the jug, pour this slowly into your container, doing so is essential to reduce the risk of air bubbles/pockets.
+Fill the glass to 1cm below the rim and any leftover wax should be poured back into the heating container as you will need this.
+Then leave this to set on a flat surface for around 20-30 minutes.

 Whilst cooling, wax naturally shrinks and causes sink holes.
 Don’t worry this is normal.
 Reheat the leftover wax from earlier, until it is the same temperature as the first pour wax was.
 Now use this to fill in the sink holes, leaving you with a smooth flat surface.
 This may need to be repeated a couple of times.
 Allow candles to set for 12-24 hours… then enjoy.

 Follow us on social media and tag us in your creations.
 We love to see what you have been making!

 YouTube – Find more tutorials and project inspiration